InfinityBowman/InfinityBowman/README.md

 ## I'm a Software Engineer and Frontend Developer

 -   ⚒️ Currently working on a browser game
--   🔰 Learning GSAP and React
+-   🔰 Learning GSAP, React, and Web Components (they are pretty cool!)
 -   ❤️ Love to learn new technologies

 ## Skills and Tools: